 What Causes Pool Stains?

-Before you can choose and apply the correct pool stain remover, you need to determine what stained your pool.
+Before choosing and applying the correct pool stain remover, you need to determine what stained your pool.
 The most common pool stains generally fall into two categories:

-- Organic: Leaves, berries, and other organic debris can leave stains if they’re allowed to settle and left too long on your pool’s surfaces.
+- Organic Stains: Organic materials like leaves, berries, and other organic debris can leave stains if they’re allowed to settle and left too long on your pool walls or floor.

-- Metal: Several types of metal can accidentally be introduced into your pool.
-Maybe your primary water source is a well, or you have corroded copper pipes in your water system.
+- Metal Stains: Several types of metal can accidentally be introduced into your pool.
+Maybe your primary water source is a well.
+Or you have corroded copper pipes in your water system.
 Rusted metal accessories, parts, and equipment can also cause stains.

 Once you determine what type of stain you have, you can decide which type of pool stain remover to use.
 The best way to figure that out is by the stain’s color.

-These are most likely organic stains caused by leaves or other plant matter.
+These greenish-brown stains are most likely organic stains caused by leaves or other plant matter.

 These are more than likely from brightly colored berries.
-If you have berry-bearing trees or bushes near the pool, they’re the most likely culprits.
+They’re the most likely culprits if you have berry-bearing trees or bushes near the pool.

 These could be caused by organic matter like leaves or berries.
 But if there’s nothing like that around your pool, they were likely caused by copper, which can be present in well water.
-Or if you have copper piping anywhere in your plumbing system, they may be corroded, which can also cause stains.
+Or if you have copper piping anywhere in your plumbing system, it may be corroded, which can also cause copper stains.
+This type of staining can also be caused by copper-based algaecides.
+That’s why we always recommend using a polyquat algaecide like Algacide 60.

-This combination is an indication of iron in the water.
-If you fill your pool with well water, it’s highly likely that it contains iron.
+This combination of reddish-brown stains is an indication of iron in the water causing iron stains.
+If you fill your pool with well water, it likely contains iron.
 Or perhaps you have iron somewhere in your pool area, such as a fence.
-If it rusts, and the rust makes its way into your pool somehow (when it rains, for example), you can end up with stains of these colors.
+If it rusts, and the rust makes its way into your pool somehow (when it rains, for example), you can end up with rust stains.

-This dark color combination is caused by manganese.
-This naturally occurring metal is present in well water, but can also be found in municipal water supplies.
+This dark color combination (mainly purple stains) is caused by manganese.
+This naturally occurring metal is present in well water.
+But it can also be found in municipal water supplies.
 The water is treated to reduce the amount of manganese, but it’s not completely removed.

 Once you’ve got a good idea of what caused the staining in your pool, you’ll need to test your theory and confirm the source of the problem.

-If you suspect an organic stain, try applying a small amount of chlorine directly to it.
+If you suspect an organic stain, apply a small amount of chlorine directly to it.
 If it’s truly organic, it should go away easily.

 Identifying the stains and their sources if only half the battle.
 Next is removing them.

 As the identification test indicated, chlorine is the solution here.
-But because the amount you use for regular sanitizing isn’t enough to remove stains, you’ll need to super chlorinate the water.
+But you’ll need to super-chlorinate the water because the amount you use for regular sanitizing isn’t enough to remove stains.
 To do that, you’ll use pool shock.

 - Test and balance the water: Use test strips or a liquid test kit to ensure the alkalinity is between 100 parts per million (ppm) and 150 ppm, which 125 ppm being ideal, and the pH is between 7.4 and 7.6, with 7.5 being ideal.